Vascular Surgery Fellowship Program

 - ECFMG certification

 Please note: candidates for this integrated program must have completed an ACGME approved 5 year general residency program.
-The complete eligibility requirement may be read at the following link: Eligibility Requirements

 The University of Minnesota supports ECFMG J-1 visa sponsorship for fellows enrolled in graduate medical education.